MomsFriendlyDevCo/Doop/units/router/README.md

 $router.sort
 ------------
-Various information about sorting the array.
-This containes `$router.sort.enabled` which toggles whether to sort, `$router.sort.isSorted` which specifies the dirty flag of the routes being sorted, `$router.sort.keyOrder` which is an array of rule keys to sort by (in order) and `$router.sort.stringCharOrder` which is the alphanumeric sort order priority for string values.
+Various configuration options to sort the `$router.routes` collection.
+This containes `$router.sort.enabled` which toggles whether to sort, `$router.sort.isSorted` which specifies the dirty flag of the routes being sorted, `$router.sort.keyOrder` which is a complex collection of how to sort the array (see the source code).
+The sorting function can be overrideen by subclassing / decorating `$router.sort.sorter`.

 $router.warns
 -------------